Wisconsin program

 City of Milwaukee Homebuyer Assistance Program (HBA)

-Amount: Fully forgivable second-mortgage loans of up to $35,000 for rehabilitation of eligible city-owned foreclosed homes.
+Amount: 0% forgivable second-mortgage loans of up to $35,000 for rehabilitation of eligible city-owned foreclosed homes, with HBA funds capped at no more than half of the purchase price plus rehabilitation cost.

 Repayment: Milwaukee says the HBA loan is fully forgiven once the buyer has lived in the property for five years after project completion.
 The loan is forgiven on an annual pro rata basis over that five-year period, and the remaining balance must be repaid if the property is sold during the initial five years.